Guitar Build Process

 Trim to dimension/tidiness using belt sander

-Then laminate inner and middle pair together:
+Then laminate two pairs - inner and middle - together:

 Laminating cover layers